thatfuckingbird/hydownloader/README.md

 * Finish the importer script
 * Mass reverse lookup (SauceNAO + local db)
-* Ability to archive URLs, subscription check data and logs so that they are not loaded by clients by default
 * When using the API, "run_tests" and other long lasting actions should run in a separate worker thread

 Maybe: